prophile/typ-report/sections/implementation.md

 constructing a value of a particular proof type is sufficient to prove the statement to which it corresponds.

+Within the family of dependently-typed proof-assistants, I will look at three options: Coq, Agda, and Idris.

 [^dtdesug]: This is somewhat of a cheat, desugaring this yields $(a :
 \texttt{Type}) \to (b : \texttt{Type}) \to (n : \mathbb{N}) \to (a \to b) \to
 \texttt{Vect}\: n\: a \to \texttt{Vect}\: n\: b$.
 This makes it clear that parts